 At St Peter’s, these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class rules and the rights associated with these.

-School Council - We have a school council which meets with the Junior Leadership Team and Family Liaison Officer to discuss issues raised in clas.
+School Council - We have a school council which meets with the Family Liaison Officer to discuss issues raised in class.
 Every child on the student council is voted in by their class mates.
 The council is genuinely able to effect change within the school, for example improving the outdoor play equipment and promoting safer parking outside the school.